SymTFT actions, Condensable algebras and Categorical anomaly resolutions: Enumerating condensable algebras for

 There are three algebras that are always present, namely \begin{itemize} \item $A_{triv}=1$, \item $A_{el}=\sum_\pi d_\pi ([e],\pi)$, \item $A_{mag}=\sum_{[a]} ([a],\mathbf{1})$. \end{itemize}

 The algebras with $d_A=|G|$ are called Lagrangian algebras, and can be used to pick consistent topological boundary conditions for the TFT.
-In the SymTFT construction we put the TFT on a two-dimensional manifold cross an interval, with topological boundary conditions (corresponding to a choice of Lagrangian algebra) on one of the boundaries (the {\it{symmetry boundary}}).
-The two-dimensional absolute theory obtained by shrinking the interval to a point will have global symmetries determined by the choice of Lagrangian algebra\footnote{For a general discussion on Lagrangian algebra, see \cite{Zhang:2023wlu, davydov2011wittgroupnondegeneratebraided,kong2014anyon,Cheng:2020rpl,Cong:2017ffh}.}. $A_{el}$ corresponds to ordinary non-anomalous group-like symmetries $\operatorname{Vec}(G)$ (or $\operatorname{Vec}(G,1)$ if we want to emphasize that the anomaly class is trivial), while $A_{mag}$ corresponds to a theory with symmetries described by the fusion category $\operatorname{Rep}(G)$.
+In the sandwich construction, we put the SymTFT on a two-dimensional manifold cross an interval, with topological boundary conditions (corresponding to a choice of Lagrangian algebra) on one of the boundaries (the {\it{symmetry boundary}}).
+The two-dimensional absolute theory obtained by shrinking the interval to a point will have global symmetries determined by the choice of Lagrangian algebra, which for $\mathcal{Z}(G)$ is determined by a choice of a subgroup $H$ (up to conjugation) and a cocycle $\nu\in H^2(H,U(1))$ (i.e.~the data needed to gauge a subgroup $H$)\footnote{For a general discussion on Lagrangian algebra, see \cite{Zhang:2023wlu, davydov2011wittgroupnondegeneratebraided,kong2014anyon,Cheng:2020rpl,Cong:2017ffh}.}. $A_{el}$ corresponds to ordinary non-anomalous group-like symmetries $\operatorname{Vec}(G)$ (or $\operatorname{Vec}(G,1)$ if we want to emphasize that the anomaly class is trivial), while $A_{mag}$ corresponds to a theory with symmetries described by the fusion category $\operatorname{Rep}(G)$.
 For given $G$, other Lagrangian algebras may exist corresponding to other possible gaugings of the group $G$.